 If the SMB2 header of the request has SMB2_FLAGS_SIGNED set in the Flags field, the server MUST verify the signature.
 If the request is for binding the session, the server MUST look up the session in the GlobalSessionTable using the SessionId in the SMB2 header of the request.
 For all other requests, the server MUST look up the session in the Connection.SessionTable using the SessionId in the SMB2 header of the request.
-If the session is not found, the request MUST be failed, as specified in section Sending an Error Response (section 3.3.4.4), with the error code STATUS_USER_SESSION_DELETED.
+For all other requests, the server MUST look up the session is not found, the request MUST be failed, as specified in section Sending an Error Response (section 3.3.4.4), with the error code STATUS_USER_SESSION_DELETED.
 If the session is found, the server MUST verify the signature of the message as specified in section 3.1.5.1.